-- This proclaims the fact that when the heavens and the Earth were completed, they were a brilliant array.
+This proclaims the fact that when the heavens and the Earth were completed, they were a brilliant array.
 The narrative of the six days‘ creation continued.

 And on the seventh day God ended His Work which He had made; and He rested on the seventh day from all His Work which He had made.

 Do not miss the importance of the Sabbath Day.
 What does it mean when it says that God rested from His work?

 Does it mean that God got tired, sat down to rest on the seventh day, and said that he had had a big week—that He had worked more than forty hours, and that He wanted to rest?

 If you look at it like that, it is perfect nonsense.